stevleibelt/general_vendor_products/samsung/galaxy_s5_mini_sm-g800f.md

 Samsung Galaxy s5 Mini (SM-G800F)

+# flash twrp

+* easy way only doable with older twrp version installed
+* download latest twrp version
+* copy it on the sd card
+* start twrp
+* advanced -> shell
+* dd if=/external_sd/path/to/twrp-3.2.1-0-kminilte.img of=/dev/block/mmcblk0p10

 # flash a system

 * press the following buttons when you are on a restart